 Over the years helping people pay off debt, I always get people who think there is only one way to do it.
 You can use a combination of methods.
 Then one day you’ll be able to say, “I’m debt-free!”

-By using one or three of these methods, you can get there!
+By using one of these debt payoff strategies, you can get there!

 Ages 20-29: Average 401(k) balance: $11,600.
 Median 401(k) balance: $4,000.
 Ages 30-39: Average 401(k) balance: $43,600.
 Median 401(k) balance: $16,500.
 Ages 40-49: Average 401(k) balance: $106,200.
 Median 401(k) balance: $36,900.
 Ages 50-59: Average 401(k) balance: $179,100.
 Median 401(k) balance: $62,700.
 Ages 60-69: Average 401(k) balance: $198,600.
 Median 401(k) balance: $63,000.